 Peer evaluation process

-If the received manuscript has no formal problems, the General Editor will contact the Associate Editor considered to be the best for handling that particular contribution, and trying to avoid possible conflicts of interest.
-The Associate Editor, in time, will contact two referees (minimum) external to the editorial board, and will apply the “double blind” system for the evaluation process.
+If the received manuscript has no formal problems, the General Editor will contact the Associate Editor considered to be the best for handling that particular contribution and trying to avoid possible conflicts of interest.
+The Associate Editor, in time, will contact two referees (minimum) external to the editorial board and will apply the “double-blind” system for the evaluation process.
 Based on the referee´s evaluations, conveyed in ad hoc forms, the Associate Editor will send one of the following recommendations to the General Editor with justifications:

 1. Acceptable in its actual version

 3. Reconsiderable after major corrections

 For (3), the reviewers will be consulted about their disposition to evaluate the revised version.
 If the answer is negative, the revised version will be sent to other reviewers.

 The final decision on the acceptance of a manuscript is the sole responsability of the General Editor.
 The evaluation process takes, approximately, two or three months.

 NOTE: As part of the editorial process, manuscripts accepted for publication in JBAG, written in Spanish or English, are subjected to mechanical line editing, consisting in the application of the particular style of the journal, and paying attention to grammar, sintaxis and use of language.
 Some manuscripts, in addition, have to be subjected to substantive editing, which entails organization and presentation of content to improve the style, although respecting the author´s, and eliminating ambiguities, among other modifications.